carbon-language/carbon-lang/lld/docs/NewLLD.rst

 are successfully resolved, it then calls an LLVM libLTO function with all bitcode files to convert them to one big regular ELF/COFF file.
-Finally, the linker replaces bitcode symbols with ELF/COFF symbols, so that we link the input files as if they were in the native format from the beginning.
+Finally, the linker replaces bitcode symbols with ELF/COFF symbols, so that they are linked as if they were in the native format from the beginning.

 The details are described in this document. http://llvm.org/docs/LinkTimeOptimization.html